 Christians are often located in the highlands, while Muslims dominate the lowlands of the country.
-Islamic oppression exists particularly in the lowlands, both in the western and the eastern part of the country.
+Islamic oppression exists particularly in the lowlands, both in the western and eastern parts of the country.
 Christian denominational protectionism is concentrated in the highland areas (the central part of the country).

-&lt;sup>2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-&lt;sup>3Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+2 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)